-- Fluoroquinolones (and moxifloxacin in particular, for PK/PD reasons) are a useful alternative when resistance to so-called "1st line antibiotics" (for CAP or COPD) is becoming worrying, or where or when a fast-acting agent may be advantageous; - The safety profiles of higher doses of β-lactams (or of levofloxacin) needed to meet the resistance levels patterns of S. pneumoniae) are not well characterised, and potentially worse than established profiles from low doses studies. - Conversely, and based on all available evidence, the use of moxifloxacin should not be vitiated by excessive toxicity if it is prescribed for the correct indications and with due attention to the contraindications and warnings mentioned in the labeling
+- Fluoroquinolones (and moxifloxacin in particular, for PK/PD reasons) are a useful alternative in those countries (or specific situations) where resistance to so-called "1st line antibiotics" (for CAP or COPD) is becoming worrying, or where or when a fast-acting agent may be advantageous; - The safety profiles of higher doses of β-lactams or of levofloxacin (needed to meet the resistance levels patterns of S. pneumoniae) are not well characterised, and potentially worse than established profiles from low doses studies. - Conversely, and based on all available evidence, the use of moxifloxacin should not be vitiated by excessive toxicity if it is prescribed for the correct indications and with due attention to the contraindications and warnings mentioned in the labeling